okpalaChidiebere/golang-web-dev/014_understanding-servers/README.md

 erroneous).
 Spiders, for example, are typically given a start URI and configured to follow certain behavior while crawling the Web as a hypertext graph.

+# Summary
+- Note that there is a clients that makes requests to servers and servers response
+- Those request and response have certain structure.
+The structure is determined by the HyperText Protocol version you choose to use.
+- IETF puts out Requests For Comments(RFC).
+The rfc defines the structure to be followed for that HTTP request.
+For our server in this course we looked at (rfc7230)[https://tools.ietf.org/html/rfc7230] which is for HTTP/1.1.
+On your own you can explore the latest (rfc7450)[https://tools.ietf.org/html/rfc7540] which is for HTTP/2